LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 The first thing that happens in the Block when calling :py:`import crappy` is that the class attributes of Block are initialized (mostly to :obj:`None`).
 These class attributes are :mod:`multiprocessing` synchronization objects used for managing the execution of all the Processes.
-They include :
+They include:

 - Two flags (:obj:`bool`) indicating whether all the Blocks have prepared and launched.